jmielkeway/ccos4rbpi_volume0/chapter06/global-memmap.md

 If neither a stack nor a queue is specifically needed, but we only want a linked collection of objects, it does not matter which add function is used - both will work.

+> Note: See the Linux [list implementation](https://github.com/torvalds/linux/blob/v4.20/include/linux/list.h), as well as the [type definition](https://github.com/torvalds/linux/blob/v4.20/include/linux/types.h#L186), and the famous [container\_of macro](https://github.com/torvalds/linux/blob/v4.20/include/linux/kernel.h#L995).

 #### All the Pages

-To an operating system, the software closest to the processor, memory comes in page-sized units.
+To an operating system, memory comes in page-sized units.
 Requests to allocate and free memory are generally requests to allocate and free blocks of pages.
-If an OS is going to effectively manage the system's memory resource, it must be able to keep track of pages.
 Therefore CheesecakeOS, like Linux, keeps track of all of the RAM pages of the system.
 That is a lot of pages!
-On a 4GB Rasperry Pi 4 with 4KB pages, that is 1048576 pages.
-Since a struct will represent each page, each byte in the struct means the storage requirements of a data structure representing all the pages will take up 1MB.
+On a 4GB Raspberry Pi 4 with 4KB pages, it comes to 1,048,576 pages.
+Since a struct will represent each page, each byte in the struct will cost 1MB in overhead.
 So the structure will need to be as small as possible.
 CheesecakeOS has a 32-byte `struct page` defined in [include/cake/allocate.h](code0/include/cake/allocate.h):

 ```C
 #define GLOBAL_MEMMAP   system_phys_page_dir